 When to fly

-The best weather for the balloons is between April and October.
+The best weather for the ballooning in Cappadocia is between April and October.
 The thermals are ideal at this time of year.
 The skies are clear and the winds are light.
 Some companies fly in winter as well, but I imagine it must be ice-cold with snow on the ground.
 I was there in May and it was still cold!
 The worst time of the year is January and February and there is a good chance of your flight being cancelled.

 Is a hot air balloon safe?